Rohan-Kadam/WLANController/README.md

 If you are using the LOCAL MAC mode, you must create a bridge between the WTP's AP interface and the ethernet interface.
 The DHCP server must be reachable from WTP's ethernet (LOCAL MAC) or AC's ethernet (SPLIT MAC).

-# opencapwap-SDN-Coupler
-Extending the openCAPWAP project.

-Modifications are intended to make it more suitable in SDN paradigm.